-This film is directed and co-written by Shane Black, as a sequel to Predator (1987), Predator 2 (1990), and Predators (2010).
+The film was directed and co-written by Shane Black, as a sequel to Predator (1987), Predator 2 (1990) and Predators (2010).
 Shane Black had played Hawkins in the original film.

-After the success of Iron Man 3 (2013), Shane Black was approached by 20th Century Fox with an Iron Man 3-sized budget to direct a new Predator movie, and he couldn't resist.
+After the success of Iron Man 3 (2013), Shane Black was approached by 20th Century Fox with an Iron Man 3 (2013)-sized budget to direct a new "Predator" movie, and he could not resist.

-Shane Black has gone on record stating that he wants this movie to be true to the spirit of the franchise, and be R-rated, saying: "It's an odd thing.
-Whether Deadpool (2016) helped, is an open question, but I suspect it did.
-I made a condition of my participation with Predator, that it be the same rating as the first movie, and the first movie was rated R. In other words, I don't want to cut away every time the Predator does something violent.
-I was watching the American version of The Grudge, which was PG-13, and I remember being so frustrated by the fact that everything that was scary in the Japanese version, they had to cut away from in the PG-13 American version."
+Shane Black had gone on record stating he wanted this movie to be true to the spirit of the franchise, and for it to be R-rated, saying, "It's an odd thing.
+Whether Deadpool (2016) helped is an open question, but I suspect it did.
+I made a condition of my participation with 'Predator,' that it be the same rating as the first movie, and the first movie was rated R. In other words, I don't want to cut away every time the Predator does something violent.
+I was watching the American version of The Grudge (2004), which was PG-13, and I remember being so frustrated by the fact that everything that was scary in the Japanese version, they had to cut away from in the PG-13 American version."

-Shane Black was cast in the original film, with the intention of him re-writing the script during production, which he didn't want to do, and ended up not having to.
+Shane Black was cast in the original film, with the intention that he would re-write the script during production.
+However, he chose not to do so and the script was not rewritten.

-Benicio Del Toro was originally supposed to star, but was replaced by Boyd Holbrook, due to scheduling conflicts.
+Benicio Del Toro was originally supposed to star, but he was replaced by Boyd Holbrook due to scheduling conflicts.

-The slogan in the teaser poster, "You'll never see him coming", is an obvious reference to the Predator's Cloak, but also a nod to Iron Man 3 (2013), which was written and directed by Shane Black, in which the character of The Mandarin notably uses the line, "You'll never see me coming..."
+The slogan in the teaser poster, "You'll never see him coming," was an obvious reference to the Predator's cloak, but also a nod to Iron Man 3 (2013), which was written and directed by Shane Black, in which the character of The Mandarin notably uses the line, "You'll never see me coming..."